nemequ/portable-snippets/builtin/README.md

 directly in MSVC, or any other compiler, including GCC < 3.3).

-If the compiler already has the builtin, the psnip function will simply be defined to that builtin.
-If the compiler does not have an implementation one will be provided using either a built-in/intrinsic the compiler *does* support (i.e., using an MSVC intrinsic to implement a GCC built-in), or a fully-portable pure C implementation.
+If the compiler already has the builtin, the psnip function will simply be defined to that builtin (*e.g.*,
+`#define psnip_builtin_clz __builtin_clz`).
+If the compiler does not have an implementation one will be provided using either a built-in/intrinsic the compiler *does* support (*e.g.*, using an MSVC intrinsic to implement a GCC built-in), inline assembly, architecture-specific functions, or a fully-portable pure C implementation.

 For example, for GCC's `__builtin_ffs` builtin, we provide implementations which work everywhere (including versions of GCC prior